Darboux-type center conditions for families of planar polynomial vector fields: Non-homogeneous differential systems

-Here, the first terms $V^h_k$ correspond to the terms obtained by only studying the homogeneous system of degree $k$.
-An important feature is that each $V^h_{k+1}$ is \emph{linear} in the parameters $(f_{k}, g_{k})$, where we are using the shorthand notation $(f_k, g_k)$ to denote the coefficients of the homogeneous nonlinearities $(F_k, G_k)$.
-The second terms $U_k$ capture the effects of the non-homogenous terms, and we will see in Theorem \ref{theo2} that
+In \eqref{eq_homogeneous_V_terms}, the terms $v^h_k$ correspond to the terms obtained by only studying the homogeneous differential system of degree $k$.
+An important feature, which was pointed out in Corollary~\ref{cor:vn_explicit_in_Lj}, is that each $v^h_{k+1}$ is \emph{linear} in the parameters $(f_{k}, g_{k})$.
+The terms $U_k$ capture the effects of the non-homogenous terms in the differential system, and we will see in Theorem \ref{thm:non_homogeneous_bautin} that

-Here we are using the shorthand notation $v_k$ to denote the coefficients of the homogeneous term $V_k$.